yoursungjin/AndroidCodesFrequentlyUsed/README.md

-# Android codes that are frequently used.
+# Android snippets that are frequently used.